timerring/auto-slice-video/README.md

 - Detect the dense period of danmaku based on the sliding window algorithm.
 - Slice the video based on the density of danmaku.
-- Support GPU accelerated calculation.(Automatically choose whether to use GPU acceleration)
+- Support GPU accelerated calculation.([Automatically choose whether to use GPU acceleration](#why-i-cannot-use-the-gpu-acceleration))
 - Support custom quantity slicing videos.
 - Support custom slice duration.

-## Prerequisites
+## Installation

 To use this tool, you need to install ffmpeg first.